chinwendueke/DevScripts/README.md

 ## DevScripts

-This repos contains scripts for installing packages on some Linux distribution. the following distribution are currently supported
+This repo contains scripts for installing packages on some Linux distribution.
+The following distribution are currently supported
 - Ubuntu
 - CentOS
 - Alpine